(Grades Pre-K-4)

 Elementary (Grades 1-4)

-(Art) Beginners Art History & Art Projects (Grades 1-3)
+(Art) Art History & Art Projects (Grades 1-3)

 Students will have so much fun studying history, culture, geography, and literacy through the lens of art and art history!
 These amazing art history lessons provide a unique and interesting way to engage learners and integrate several art projects for beginners.
 The art history lessons are taught in chronological order covering everything from cave art to modern art.